TheLastCrusade/SoundStream/README.md

 This product is currently in beta, so please keep an eye out for bugs!
 If you come across a scenario which you think may be a bug, please [create a new issue](https://github.com/TheLastCrusade/SoundStream/issues/new) or email us at SoundStreamHelp@gmail.com.

 If you have other questions, we'll be adding to our [wiki](https://github.com/TheLastCrusade/SoundStream/wiki) over time.
-You can suggest feature requests and see what we've got coming down the pipeline.
+You can suggest feature requests and see what we've got coming down the pipeline!

 Feel free to direct any other questions to ContactLastCrusade@gmail.com!